vahid75/Billy/README.md

 # django-blog

-a simple blog app in django
+A simple blog app with Django framework

 ## Table of contents